 It’s not a story I tell very often.
 Mostly because it’s behind me, and I really don’t think about it very much.
 Normally I tell my stories on this Blog in an effort to pay it forward and be of some help to others, but to tell you the truth, it’s cathartic for me as well.

 Since I’ve had requests, perhaps it’s time.

 When I met him (I’ll call him “GP” so as not to confuse him with Walkaway Bob), it was one of those “wild horses” kind of things.
 Wild horses could not have kept us apart.
-To this day, GP is truly the love of my life.
-I have never felt about any other man the way I felt about him.
+To this day, I have never felt about any other man the way I felt about him.

 If not for his chronic alcoholism and abuse, I would never have divorced him.
 We were together for a total of 15 years but only married for six.
 Since he had been through outpatient rehab and was sober, I thought our troubles were behind us and it was safe to marry him.
 Well, that’s one of the two times in my life I’ve been wrong. 🙂

 But I’m getting ahead of myself.
 When we met, we had so much in common.
 We laughed, partied, hung out in the pits at Nascar races, and, had a blast traveling all over the place.
 When sober, GP is a lot of fun – a very engaging man with a quick wit.
 People tend to like him immediately, and usually do like him until they run up against the asshole he can be.

 Of course, I had heard some stories about GP’s previous marriage and some instances of abuse but as I know now, when I’m infatuated with someone, it’s easy to justify those Red Flags away.
 We all do it.
 It’s some kind of built-in Human Stupid Button that gets pushed whenever we’re falling in love.
 Falling is right!
 Falling right off a cliff!